 - employees may be absent from work during peak weeks.
-This may vary for individual businesses. - 2.8 We do not yet have entirely complete data on this disease.
-But as we learn more about the virus, its effects and its behaviour (for example, the timing and extent of the peak of an outbreak, its precise impact on individuals), we will be able to revise estimates of its potential spread, severity and impact13.
-We will then review, and (where necessary) adapt this plan accordingly. - 2.9 Work is in hand to contain the spread of the virus.
+This may vary for individual businesses. - 1.12 We do not yet have entirely complete data on this disease.
+But as we learn more about the virus, its effects and its behaviour (for example, the timing and extent of its peak, its precise impact on individuals), we will be able to revise estimates of its potential spread, severity and impactxiii.
+We will then review, and (where necessary) adapt this plan accordingly. - 1.13 Work is in hand to contain the spread of the virus.
 This includes extensive guidance provided to individuals returning from areas where there are cases being reported, and encouraging self-isolation as the primary means to contain the spread of the disease.
-Given that there is currently neither a vaccine against COVID-19 nor any specific, proven, antiviral medication14 15, most treatment will therefore be towards managing symptoms and providing support to patients with complications.
+Given that there is currently neither a vaccine against COVID-19 nor any specific, proven, antiviral medicationxiv xv, most treatment will therefore be towards managing symptoms and providing support to patients with complications.
 The majority of people with COVID-19 have recovered without the need for any specific treatment, as is the case for the common cold or seasonal flu and we expect that the vast majority of cases will best be managed at home, again as with seasonal colds and flu.

-3. How the UK prepares for infectious disease outbreaks
+How the UK prepares for infectious disease outbreaks

-3.1 The table below shows the impact of some of the major respiratory virus pandemics and epidemics in the last 100 years.
+1.14 The table below shows the impact of some of the major respiratory virus pandemics and epidemics in the last 100 years.